nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M04 - Deep Dive Into Spring Boot/L2 - Actuators in Boot.md

 # Actuators in Boot

-In this lesson, we'll focus on a core feature of Spring Boot - actuators.
+In this lesson, we'll focus on a core feature of Spring Boot: **actuators**.

 The relevant module for this lesson is: [actuators-in-boot-end](https://github.com/nbicocchi/spring-boot-course/tree/module4/actuators-in-boot-end)